Misophonia: When Life's Noises Drive You Mad

 She graduates from high school this spring and plans to study cognitive science at Case Western Reserve University in the fall.

-"I want to basically be a Dr. Jaffe and get my SciD or Ph.D. and eventually solve the mystery and cure it," she says.
+"I want to basically be a Dr. Jaffe and get my Psy.D or Ph.D. and eventually solve the mystery and cure it," she says.

 Ellie Rapp's mom, Kathy, stresses that family support plays a big role in helping people with misophonia.
 At conferences and meetings, they've met adults who experience isolation and despair because their families did not believe them.